netgen-layouts/layouts-standard/README.md

 * [Integration with Contentful](https://github.com/netgen-layouts/layouts-contentful-site)
 * [Integration with Symfony](https://github.com/netgen-layouts/layouts-symfony-site)

-These are kept uptodate as new versions of 3rd party products are released.
+These are kept up to date as new versions of 3rd party products are released.

 ## For developers